Supporting Your Organization Through Better Sleep

 Morning larks can end their day earlier meaning they have energy for other aspects of their life.

-You are creating an inclusive work environment that supports diversity, equity, and inclusion since 1) women are 2 times as likely to suffer from insomnia than men6, 2) People of color are 2 times more likely to suffer from short sleep than white people7, and 3) 60% of your workforce is marginalized by current hours, thereby helping you attract and retain more diverse talent.
+You are creating an inclusive work environment that supports diversity, equity, and inclusion since (1) women are 2 times as likely to suffer from insomnia than men,6 (2) people of color are 2 times more likely to suffer from short sleep than white people,7 and (3) 60% of your workforce is marginalized by current hours.
+When inclusion is a focus, you attract and retain more diverse talent.

 If you promote physical and mental health along with autonomy in the workplace, you may find that your employees stick around for longer.

 Why do we have our most innovative ideas after a night of great sleep?
 It's because of our dreams.
 When Einstein created his theory of relativity, he made that theory after having a dream.
-During REM sleep or dream sleep, our brain has "ah-ha moments" and makes connections that we can't produce while awake.
+During REM sleep (aka dream sleep), our brain has "ah-ha moments" and makes connections that we can't produce while awake.
 In other words, we have dreams to thank for creative problem-solving.

-The majority of REM sleep (when we dream) happens in the last 2 hours of sleep, so if your employees don't get a whole night of rest, they're missing out on this creative edge.
+The majority of REM sleep happens in the last 2 hours of sleep, so if your employees don't get a whole night of rest, they're missing out on this creative edge.